Eli Rogers: DC Defenders

-On November 22, 2019, Rogers was drafted by the DC Defenders in the 2020 XFL Supplemental Draft.
-In his first game with the Defenders, Rogers hauled in 6 passes for 73 yards in the 31-19 win against the Seattle Dragons.
-On February 15, 2020, Rogers played in a week two game for the Defenders, which took place during his mother’s funeral.
-She had passed away earlier in the week.
+On November 22, 2019, Rogers was selected by the DC Defenders of the XFL in the 2020 XFL Supplemental Draft.
+In his first game with the Defenders, Rogers hauled in 6 passes for 73 yards in the 31–19 win against the Seattle Dragons.
+On February 15, 2020, Rogers played in a week two game for the Defenders, which took place during his mother's funeral.
+She had died earlier in the week.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Montreal Alouettes

-Rogers signed with the Montreal Alouettes of the CFL on January 22, 2021.
+Rogers signed with the Montreal Alouettes of the Canadian Football League on January 22, 2021.

 Tampa Bay Bandits

-Rogers was selected in the 13th round of the 2022 USFL Draft by the Tampa Bay Bandits.
+Rogers was selected by the Tampa Bay Bandits of the United States Football League (USFL) in the 13th round of the 2022 USFL draft.
 He was placed on the reserved list on April 1, 2022.

 Orlando Guardians

-The Orlando Guardians selected Rogers in the first round of the 2023 XFL Supplemental Draft on January 1, 2023.
+On January 1, 2023, The Orlando Guardians of the XFL selected Rogers in the first round of the 2023 XFL Supplemental Draft.
+The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).